 Yes.
 To kill time.
 (Poems 40)

-O'Hara's attempt to dismantle dominant ideologies about life and dominant assumptions about art, is, in a sense, a deconstructive mode.
+Abstraction in poetry, which Allen [Ginsberg] recently commented on in It Is, is intriguing.
+I think it appears mostly in the minute particulars where decision is necessary.
+Abstraction (in poetry, not in painting) involves personal removal by the poet.
+For instance, the decision involved in the choice between "the nostalgia of the infinite" and "the nostalgia for the infinite" defines an attitude towards degree of abstraction.
+The nostalgia of the infinite representing the greater degreee of abstraction, removal, and negative capability (as in Keats and Mallarme).
+(Poems 498-9)O'Hara's attempt to dismantle dominant ideologies about life and dominant assumptions about art, is, in a sense, a deconstructive mode.
 In other words, by working within the realm of the ordinary, with the language that we all think, act, construct and communicate with, but somehow outside of convention (by virtue of its slang and colloquialism and therefore critical of it), O'Hara finds and reveals the extraordinary.
 He is eccentric, yet entirely common; he is outside of 'approved' language, yet completely immersed in the language of everyday life.
 This is not to suggest that deconstruction is some kind of methodology, which is used by O'Hara, but rather that he actively engages in an investigation of language, culture and reality that parallels (and possibly precedes and foreshadows) Foucauldian-analysis and Derridean-deconstruction.
 In a sense, O'Hara seems to wear a similar "lens" that correlates to ideas similarly put forth in contemporary literary criticism that undermines and subverts metaphor, meaning, and originary/natural conceptions of reality.
 For example, in another poem, titled Poem, he writes the following:

-by the calm emergence of my
+don't help, nor am I movedby the calm emergence of my

-image in the rain, it is not
+image in the rain, it is notI who appears or imagines.
+See,

-if you can, if you can make
+if you can, if you can makethe unpleasant trip, the

-house where shadows of my own
+house where shadows of my ownchildhood are watered and forced

-must look, for I cannot.
+like overgrown blugeons, youmust look, for I cannot.
 I

 cannot face that fearful usage (Poems 39)